 5

-Source: BASES Innovation Measurement, Europe (France, Germany, Italy, Spain); Latest 52 weeks until January 22nd 2026; Total number of innovations by brand owner (product x country counts)
+Source: BASES Innovation Measurement, Europe (France, Germany, Italy, Spain) Non-Alcoholic Beverages; Latest 52 weeks until March 22nd 2026; Total number of innovations by brand owner (product x country counts)

 Want to know which innovations made the cut?

-Italy leads the way, with an average of 1.1% of households trying the top recent Personal Care innovation items and about 19% of them repurchasing at least once after 6 months of launch
+Germany leads the way, with an average 1,9% of households trying the top recent Non-Alcoholic Beverage innovation items, and about 37% of them repurchasing at least once after 6 months of launch.

-5 top Personal Care launches in each WE country
+5 top Non-Alc.
+Beverages launches in each WE country

 (ranking based on value sales and in descending order)

-Source: NIQ Homescan data ending 30th November 2025.
+Source: NIQ Homescan data ending 22nd February 2026.
 Top innovations cover New Brands/brand extensions and New Sub-brands, that launched in the past 52 weeks.
-Re-branding and relaunching is excluded.
 Ranking is based on past year value sales within each country

 Want to get a more in-depth view of our Innovation Barometer data?